russelljjarvis/teiili/docs/scripts/Tutorials.md

     statemon_test_neurons1 = StateMonitor(test_neurons1, variables=[
         "Iin", "Vm", "Iadapt"], record=[0, 1], name='statemon_test_neurons1')
 ```
-We can now finally add all defined `Neurons` and `Connections`, as well as the monitors to our `teiliNetwork` and run the simulation.
+We can now finally add all defined `Neurons` and `Connections`, as well as the monitors to our `TeiliNetwork` and run the simulation.
 ```
 Net.add(gInpGroup, testNeurons, testNeurons2, InpSyn, Syn, spikemonInp, spikemon,
         spikemonOut, statemonNeuIn, statemonNeuOut, statemonSynOut, statemonInpSyn)